On asymptotic approximation of the modified Camassa-Holm equation in different space-time solitonic regions: The reflection coefficient

 \section{The reflection coefficient}

-We only consider the $x$-part of Lax pair to give the proof of proposition (\ref{pror}) in this section.
+\quad We only consider the $x$-part of Lax pair to give the proof of proposition (\ref{pror}) in this section.
 In fact, taking account of $t$-part of Lax pair and though the standard direct scattering transform, then it deduce that $r(z)$ have linear time evolution: $r(z,t)=e^{\frac{i}{4\lambda^2(z)}(z-\frac{1}{z})}r(z,0)$.
-So we can rewrite the \textbf{Case I} at $t=0$.
+So we can rewrite the steps as we shown in (Case I: $z=\infty$) at $t=0$.
 Recall

 and

 Making a transformation

 then we obtain a new Lax pair